-- Turn out on lightly-floured surface; knead 8 to 10 minutes or until smooth and elastic.
+- Turn out on a lightly floured surface; knead 8 to 10 minutes or until smooth and elastic.
 Divide dough in half.
 Place each half in a greased 9x5x3-inch loaf pan.

-- Cover and let in a warm, draft-free place until doubled in size (1-2 hours).
+- Cover and let in a warm, draft-free place until doubled in size (1 to 2 hours).

-- Bake in preheated 350 degree F oven 1 hour.
+- Bake in preheated 350 degrees F oven 1 hour.
 Remove from pan; cool on racks.

 I live in the Pacific Northwest where fresh salmon is pretty easy to obtain, so I was instantly drawn to this recipe.
 Karina's recipe for honey-lime-garlic butter salmon is full of rich flavors; you should put this one in your summer barbecue rotation.

 Barry introduces himself by saying "I'm Dad to 2 amazing kids, author of 3 best-selling cookbooks, a freelance food writer & full time blogger.
 My lifetime love of cooking & baking has led me to share over 1600 recipes on this blog over the last 10 years."
 And this recipe, for double-crunch honey garlic chicken breasts is the #1 most-viewed recipe on his blog.

 7. Honey Balsamic Roasted Brussels Sprouts

 I already know what some of you are saying "I don't like Brussels sprouts" (or perhaps you're using even stronger language).
 But, roasted Brussels sprouts are not the bland, smelly, slimy, disgusting veggies you fondly remember from your childhood.
 Roasting caramelizes the natural sugars, making the sprouts sweet and crunchy; the balsamic adds an earthy richness, and then the honey ... well the honey just takes this to an entirely new level.

 © 2017 Linda Lum